h2oai/tutorials/Driverless AI/machine-learning-interpretability-tutorial/machine-learning-interpretability-tutorial.md

 ![landing-page](assets/landing-page.jpg)

-12. If we click on the summary section, we can scroll through and learn the following:
+12. If we click on the **Summary** tab, we can scroll through and learn the following:

 ![summary-1](assets/summary-1.jpg)